Becoming Sidelined: Understanding the Grief Process

 Understanding what an athlete can expect to experience when coping with an unexpected career-ending injury or diagnosis can be a powerful piece of knowledge, both for the athlete and his/her family.
 When the process to healthy emotional recovery is demystified, all parties benefit and can work to move forward in healthy emotional recovery.

 If you are a sidelined athlete struggling to find your way forward, we encourage you to reach out to someone and let them know.
-We at Sidelined Chicago can help connect you to others who have experienced what you are going through.
+We at Sidelined USA can help connect you to others who have experienced what you are going through.
 Take a look at our Connection page to watch videos of other sidelined athletes and their stories and join our online connection group.

 Disclaimer: This article is for informational purposes only.
 Neither Sidelined USA nor its affiliates provide clinical or medical care of any kind via their relationship with Sidelined.
 At no time should a user have an expectation of clinical care or professional services offered or rendered.